zemse/bitcoin3js/README.md

 ## About

-I've started this project mainly because couldn't find a project related to bitcoin API providers.
-Definately, there are plenty of online resources made available by providers like Blockcypher to work with Bitcoin APIs but downtime is a factor.
-Your project would have to rely that the provider will be online 100%, which is of course might not be always possible.
+I've started this project mainly because couldn't find a reliable project related to bitcoin API providers.
+Definitely, there are plenty of online resources made available by providers like Blockcypher to work with Bitcoin APIs and most of the projects rely with a single API provider.
+If you're building a project which needs a reliable source of information, provider downtime is a factor to consider.
+Your project would have to rely that the provider will be online 100%, which of course might not be always possible.
 If you are ready to go few miles ahead, you need to do a complicated setup to rely on multiple API providers so that single point of failure won't be an issue.
-And from above you can see, the Fallback provider is what that solves this problem.
+And from above you can see, the `FallbackProvider` is what that solves this problem.

 ### Further Roadmap: